michelson/lazy_high_charts/README.md

   And HC will be copied to your vendor/assets directory on your app

-### Deprecation notice: if you use rails 2.3.x or 3.0.x or 3.1.x, please use versions less than 1.3.3.
+### Deprecation notice:

+If you use rails 2.3.x or 3.0.x or 3.1.x, please use versions less than 1.3.3.

 ## Contributing